 Hotel Palazzo Guadagni is located inside a 16th-century building just a few minutes away from Pitti Palace.
 They offer beautiful rooms with fireplaces and real frescoes; and boast a rooftop bar with amazing views.

 The rooms are quite spacious and some even come with views of the Duomo and Pitti Palace.
 Many of the guests are repeat visitors–such a great sign of quality.
 Read Hotel Palazzo Guadagni reviews on Tripadvisor then book your room here.

-Even in Florence, Airbnb is always an option and you can find some amazingly beautiful places with the most incredible views.
-Check out Florence Airbnb listings here!
+Even in Florence, vacation rentals are always an option and you can find some amazingly beautiful places with the most incredible views.
+Check out Florence vacation rentals here!

 Optional Florence tours